 Modified At: the date and time the report was last modified.

 Summary: True if the report is a summary report.

 You can create any type of report you wish.
 For example, here's a chart showing how many times reports were run by month:

 This cross-tab report shows how many times each user ran each report:

-If you want to turn off usage tracking, add the following to the [Options] section of Data.INI in the Data subdirectory of the program folder:
+If you want to turn off usage tracking, turn off the Support usage tracking setting in the Options dialog.